giacomolanciano/udacity-cloud-devops-capstone/README.md

 - Display URL for Blue Ocean
 - Events API for Blue Ocean
 - Git Pipeline for Blue Ocean
-- GitHub Pipeline for Blue Ocean (version `1.23`, available [here](https://updates.jenkins.io/download/plugins/blueocean-github-pipeline/))
+- GitHub Pipeline for Blue Ocean
 - Pipeline Implementation for Blue Ocean

 After Jenkins has restarted, navigate to `/credentials/store/system/domain/_/` and add the following credentials: